northbright/ChmBatchDecompiler/README.md

 A simple tool to batch decompile CHM files.

-You may download it on the offical site:
+You may download it on the official site:
 <http://www.northbright.com>

 #### Dependency